This note is a constant work in progress

 Your operational loop is going to be:

-By default, spark will read all SQL query data through a single query, as a single partition.
-This will be very slow, and also cause a gigantic skew (as there is only one partition).
+By default, spark will read all SQL query data through a single query (as a single partition).
+This will be very slow (as there is no parallelization), and also cause a gigantic skew (as it will form only one partition).

 To avoid this issue, there are mechanisms to tell the JDBC reader how to parallelize the query.